The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Real Example: Lululemon Campus Crew

-Ambassadors receive $500/semester in Lululemon gear of their choice.
+Ambassadors receive $500 per semester for the Lululemon gear of their choice.
 Requirements: Wear brand to all campus workouts, yoga classes, and athletic events.
-Post 3x/week in Lululemon with authentic captions (no scripts).
+Post 3x per week in Lululemon using the ambassador’s own original captions.
 Host one community workout per month.

-Why it works: Premium product = genuine desire to wear it + authentic content (not scripted ads) + community building strengthens brand association.
+Why it works: Premium product = desire to wear it + authentic content + community building strengthens brand association.

 Your Version:

-• For a streetwear brand: Ambassadors get seasonal collection pieces, must wear to parties/events and tag brand in natural social posts
+• For a streetwear brand: Ambassadors get seasonal collection pieces.
+They must wear the pieces to parties or events and tag the brand in social posts.

-• For an outdoor brand: Provide gear for campus outdoor club activities, document adventures
+• For an outdoor brand: Provide ambassadors gear for campus outdoor club activities.
+The ambassadors document their adventures while using the gear.

-• For a coffee brand: Branded reusable cups/thermoses that ambassadors carry everywhere on campus
+• For a coffee brand: Provide branded reusable cups or thermoses that ambassadors carry everywhere on campus.

 1. Content Creation Partnerships